agyonov/CryptoEx/readme.md

 Extension of the logic in the core library (CryptoEx) to support Ed25519 & Ed448 cryptographic algorithms for digital signatures and X25519 & X448 algorithms for Diffie-Hellman key agreement.
-The project also implements JWSs (JSON Web signatures) and jAdES (Advanced JSON Web Signatures) with EdDSA algorithm.
+The project also implements JWSs (JSON Web signatures) and JAdES (Advanced JSON Web Signatures) with EdDSA algorithm.

 I have decided to put these on a different project (different from CryptoEx), mainly because Ed25519, Ed448, X25519 & X448 are still not implemented in main-stream .NET.
-So, It need to rely on third-party libraries, such as:
+So, I need to rely on third-party libraries, such as:

 - Bouncy Castle
 - *libsodium* based wrappers